Program Experience

 05

-Autumn LIVE is a free, youth-focused live music event hosted by the Western Plains Cultural Centre, designed to foster creative expression, social inclusion, and community engagement among young people aged 16–25.
+Autumn /Spring LIVE is a free, youth-focused live music event hosted by the Western Plains Cultural Centrein partnerhsip with the Dubbo Conservatorium and St Johns High School, designed to foster creative expression, social inclusion, and community engagement among young people aged 16–25.
 Held in a safe, substance-free environment, the event features performances by emerging local bands, free food and non-alcoholic refreshments, and opportunities for youth to connect through music and culture.
-Supported by local organisations, Autumn LIVE addresses youth wellbeing and access to the arts in regional NSW.
+Supported by local organisations, LIVE addresses youth wellbeing and access to the arts in regional NSW.
 The program aligns with broader cultural and social development goals by empowering young people through creative participation and public performance.

 06